siers/agda-plfa/README.md

-this repo includes some of the practice exercises from PLFA and one of the stretch exercises about (canonical) bitstrings
+this repo includes some of the practice exercises from PLFA: plfa.part1.relationsbinary: stretch exercises about (canonical) bitstrings